Keenwawa/slate/source/index.html.md

 ## API Reference

-Eatsa provides a simple and powerful REST API to integrate into our ordering and Cubby pick up system.
+Welcome to eatsa's API!
+You can use this API to access all our API endpoints to integrate with the eatsa platform.

-Requests can be made to place and update orders, get an order ETA status, as well as retrieve information about stores.

-All request bodies should have content type `application/json` and be valid JSON.
+Requests can be made to submit and update orders, get an order ETA status, as well as retrieve information about stores.
+All requests should be made over SSL.
+All request and response bodies, including errors, are encoded in JSON.
+Make sure all request bodies have content type `application/json` and are valid JSON.

 ## API Enviornments